plabayo/rama/README.md

 >
 > Not everything that exists is documented and not everything that is documented is implemented.

-📖 Rama's full documentatuon, references and background material can be found in the form of the "rama book" at <https://ramaproxy.org/>.
+📖 Rama's full documentation, references and background material can be found in the form of the "rama book" at <https://ramaproxy.org/book>.

 ## ⛨ | Safety